Azure-Samples/active-directory-b2c-android-native-appauth/README.md

     **The app is already preconfigured to a demo Azure B2C tenant.
 At this point, you should be able to build and run the app.
 Follow the instructions below to configure the app with your own tenant information.**

+> [!NOTE]
+>developers using the [Azure China Environment](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud), MUST use <your-tenant-name>.b2clogin.cn) authority, instead of `login.chinacloudapi.cn`.
+>
+> The `b2c_redirect_uri` for China should use `com.*` and should be unique.
+This seems to be an issue with AppAuth accepting redirect Uris.

 2. Inside `/app/res/values/idp_configs.xml`, replace the following fields:

    * `b2c_tenant`: This is the name of your Azure AD B2C tenant